What is care and support?

 Finding help at home

-If you wish to look for services to provide help at home, but do not wish to be assessed by the council, you can find a full range of services to help with independent living in the WISH website equipment, adaptations and technology section.
+If you wish to look for services to provide help at home, or aids to help with living independently, but do not wish to be assessed by the council, you can find a full range of services to help with independent living in the WISH website equipment, adaptations and technology section.
 You can also use the WISH website to find home help and care services if you have a personal budget for your care from the council.

 Care and support from the council